GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 And the function is also listening for a GET request with an `id` in the querystring.
 It will lookup that document in firestore and, if found, return the document.

-NOTE: you probably want more input sanitation for a production application.
+**Note**: You probably want more input sanitation for a production application.

 ## Deploying the Cloud Function

-Once the code is deployed, Google Cloud Functions will automatically run that code for us, when triggered.
+Once the code is deployed, Cloud Functions will automatically run that code for us, when triggered.

 You now have a `package.json` file listing your dependencies and you have an `index.js` file which will respond to an HTTP trigger.

-You will use the `gcloud` CLI tool to deploy our function, and configure it to listen to HTTP requests.
+You will use the `gcloud` command-line tool to deploy our function, and configure it to listen to HTTP requests.
 (there are other ways to deploy including
 [git-push CI/CD tooling](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-functions-github-auto-deployer/index.md)).